 Keep reading, this blog post contains everything you need to know.
-This post is updated about twice a year, last on December 10th, 2020 – look for the “revised” signs in the post to find the latest changes.
+This post is updated and all the links are double-checked about twice a year, last on July 1st, 2021 – look for the “revised” signs in the post to find the latest changes.

 Is your dog not fearful of fireworks, thunder or other loud noise?

 Keep reading anyway.
 That may change, and you should be prepared.

 Is your dog or cat offered treats during the visit to the veterinarian?

 I can think of two reasons why this might not happen.

 The vet is unfamiliar with how extremely useful treat feeding is in preventing, reducing and eliminating fear in the veterinary clinic.
 After all, it’s typically not something they learn in vet school (although thanks to organizations like Fear Free, that’s now rapidly changing!)